pravega/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

 ## Enabling SSL/TLS and Auth

-The configuration parameter `singlenode.enableTls` determines whether SSL/TLS is enabled in a standalone mode server.
+The configuration parameter `singlenode.security.tls.enable` determines whether SSL/TLS is enabled in a standalone mode server.
 Its default value is `false`, and therefore, SSL/TLS is disabled by default.

-Similarly, the configuration parameter `singlenode.enableAuth` determines whether `auth` is enabled.
+Similarly, the configuration parameter `singlenode.security.auth.enable` determines whether `auth` is enabled.
 It is disabled by default as well.

 The following steps explain how to enable and configure SSL/TLS and/ `auth`: